A WITCHY SECRET: BOOK 3

 Uncle Adrian’s head snapped up and his spine straightened.
 “Danu, baby.”

-A choking sound came from my cousin, but she didn’t speak until he started to move past me into the house.
-She held up a hand and he stopped.
+A choking sound came from my cousin, but she didn’t speak until he tried to move past me into the house.
+She held up her hand, and he stopped.
 “Mom’s not here.
 She’s showing a house.”

 He nodded and looked at me.
 “Can I come in?”

 Not having a clue what to do, I looked at Danu.
 She shook her head.

 “I’m sorry, Uncle Adrian.
 But I think you need to talk to Aunt Nadine first.”

 His shoulders slumped once again, but he looked back at his daughter.
 “Danu, honey…”

 She shook her head again, her hand covering her mouth.
 She stood close enough I saw tears shimmering in her eyes.